Our favorite Cincinnati drive through light show returns for 2023 – Coney Island’s Nights of Lights.

 It took us about 30-40 minutes to drive through it all.
 You will have to go with the flow of the traffic but because we go early in the season (see tips section above), we’ve always just taken our time as we drive it.

 Lines can be long on the weekends and closer to the holidays.
-During their busiest times, Christmas Nights of Lights suggests you visit on a weekday or weekends after 9 P.M. to avoid the crowds.
+During their busiest times, Coney Island Nights of Lights suggests you visit on a weekday or weekends after 9 pm to avoid the crowds.
 Any cars still in line at the time of closing will be permitted to enter and enjoy the show.

 Pack your vehicle full of friends and family to enjoy the show and begin a new Christmas tradition!

-The show begins at dusk and ends at 10pm with extended hours on the weekends.
+The show begins at dusk and ends at 10pm.

 The show will be open, rain or shine!